How much can I earn in law?

 Salaries vary widely depending on the area of law (eg family or property law), where in the country you work, level of responsibility and your experience.
 According to the Institute of Paralegals, salaries range from £14,000–£22,000 at entry level or £18,000–£25,000 as a graduate.
 This usually rises to £30,000–£40,000 for more experienced paralegals and bigger firms can pay up to £55,000.

-Apprenticeships are relatively new in the legal profession but are growing.
-Firms are starting to offer more law-based apprenticeships as time goes on.
+More firms are starting to offer law-based apprenticeships as time goes on.
 There are now many routes of apprentices to become a paralegal or a solicitor.
-Salaries for these roles For example, Womble Bond Dickinson offer a paralegal apprenticeship on a starting salary of £16,830, and Osborne Clarke LLP offer a six-year solicitor apprenticeship on a starting salary of £16,000, which increases over the course of the apprenticeship to £38,000 in the final year.
+Salaries for these roles vary.
+For example, Womble Bond Dickinson offer a paralegal apprenticeship on a starting salary of £16,830, and Osborne Clarke LLP offer a six-year solicitor apprenticeship on a starting salary of £16,000, which increases over the course of the apprenticeship to £38,000 in the final year.

 - Find out more about what's involved in a solicitor apprenticeship by reading this apprentice profile.